AaltoSciComp/scicomp-docs/tech/user-support.rst

 Broad contents:

-- What does "user support" even mean for
+- What does "user support" even mean?
-- How we do user support
+- AaltoSciComp's lines of user support
 - Strategic risks and considerations

 .. figure:: /about/img/scicomp-3-components.png